-Within the constraints as noted above, information will be communicated to the Council through the following:
+Within the constraints as noted previously, information will be communicated to the Council through the following:

 - Quarterly reporting against the SOI's performance measures and financial forecasts to be provided to the Council Officers for reporting to the CCO Committee within two months of the end of the quarter. - Delivery of a half-year report to the Council Officers for reporting to the CCO Committee within two months of the end of the first six months of the financial year. - Delivery of a Board-approved annual report with an unqualified Audit Opinion to the Council Officers for reporting to the CCO Committee within three months of the financial year end.
-This report to be made available to the public once adopted by the Council. - Other ad-hoc reports and briefings to inform well in advance of any material or significant events, transactions or other issues that would be considered contentious or attract wide public interest - operating a "no surprises policy". - Regular meetings between the PRIP Chief Executive and the Council's Deputy Board Advisor to ensure strong communications and alignment between the Council and PRIP.
+This report to be made available to the public once adopted by the Council. - Other ad-hoc reports and briefings to inform well in advance of any material or significant events, transactions or other issues that would be considered contentious or attract wide public interest - operating a "no surprises policy". - Regular meetings between the PRIP Chief Executive and the Council's Deputy Board Advisor to ensure strong communications and alignment between the Council and PRIP. - PRIP is committed to supporting NPDC in its efforts to comply with the Climate-Related Disclosures regime by actively monitoring and managing its own carbon footprint.
+Where feasible, PRIP will implement measures to minimize emissions and enhance sustainability across its operations.
+As part of this commitment, PRIP will provide transparent reporting on its carbon footprint and any agreed sustainability initiatives in both half-yearly and end-of-year reports.
+These updates will ensure accountability and track progress toward reducing environmental impact. - Looking ahead, PRIP will undertake a comprehensive assessment of the time, resources, and processes required to implement its own climate-related disclosures.
+This evaluation will be completed by 2026/27, ensuring that PRIP aligns with best practices in sustainability reporting and continues to contribute to broader climate goals.